apache/directory-fortress-core/README-CONFIG.md

 2. Apache Ant script:
  * [build.xml](./build.xml)

-Which is used to produce new config artifacts used by fortress:
+Which are used to produce new artifacts used by Fortress runtime:

 1. [fortress.properties](./config/fortress.properties.src)
 2. [refreshLDAPData.xml](./ldap/setup/refreshLDAPData-src.xml)